SFDO-Community-Sprints/CumulusCI-Process-for-Customers-and-Partners/README.md

       Needs: Meta CI information - How do to this and how this actually works (This whole project is for novices as well)<br>

 Page 3: One Time Set up - Partners<br>
-      Needs: More Explination of the Alt Branch<br>
+      Needs: More Explanation of the Alt Branch<br>
              More information on the commands in the notes section<br>

 Page 4: One Time Set Up Customer<br>